PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ## TigerGPU

 TigerGPU was composed of 80 Intel Broadwell nodes each with 4 NVIDIA P100 GPUs.
-See the P100 [technical specs](https://www.techpowerup.com/gpu-specs/tesla-p100-pcie-16-gb.c2888) or buy on [Amazon](https://www.amazon.com/NVIDIA-Tesla-Passive-Accelerator-900-2H400-0000-000/dp/B0792FXS2S/ref=sr_1_1?keywords=nvidia+p100&qid=1572465106&sr=8-1).
+See the P100 [technical specs](https://www.techpowerup.com/gpu-specs/tesla-p100-pcie-16-gb.c2888).
 Each GPU had 56 streaming multiprocessors (SM) and 64 CUDA FP32 cores per SM.
+TigerGPU has been retired.

 The following was obtained by running a MATLAB script: